 A Moffett truck is a truck-mounted forklift.
 It can perform a number of tasks that regular forklifts can, such as carrying loads, but it is light enough that it can be transported on the back of a truck.
 A major advantage of using a Moffett truck is that it can save money and time as you won’t need to pay to deliver a forklift, as well as the products.

-We have training facilities in Portsmouth, Southampton, Reading and Worthing so click on a course below or get in touch to book your forklift training course today.
+View our courses above or get in touch to book your forklift truck training course today.

 What is a forklift licence?